-It’s easy to understand why.
+And it’s easy to understand why.
 It was natural to assume that there was little change in the structure of the economy.
 So it also was natural to assume that economic performance would return to historical norms.
-Over the last three years or so, that left most forecasts centered on a real GDP growth rate of 2% or a little higher, which was thought to be the long-run trend.
+Over the last three years or so, that left most forecasts centered on a real GDP growth rate of 2 percent or a little higher, which was thought to be the long-run trend.
 Specifically, the median one-year-ahead forecasts from the Blue Chip survey were 2.1% in January 1996, 2.1% in January 1997, and 2.2% January 1998.
 But, in fact, the actual rates were almost twice that!
 At the same time, with the economy growing rapidly and labor markets apparently tight, most forecasts overshot actual inflation in 1997 and 1998.
-For example, the Blue Chip survey showed CPI inflation of 2.9% and 2.3% in 1997 and 1998, respectively, versus actual figures of 1.9% and 1.5 %.
+For example, the Blue Chip survey showed CPI inflation of 2.9 and 2.3 percent in 1997 and 1998, respectively, versus actual figures of 1.9 and 1.5 percent.

 In my remarks today, I want to focus on what these forecast errors could be telling us about the current economy.
 And I’ll also discuss what the errors mean for the conduct of monetary policy.